Did you know that our body is literally made of protein?

 11 → Liver (7 g/1 oz.)

-Here’s another video for high-protein vegan salad recipes from Caitlin Shoemaker!
-I mean, salads made only out of greens, cucumber and tomatoes are so outdated.
+► High-Protein Salads: Salads made only from greens, cucumber and tomatoes are so outdated.
 You can definitely make it more delicious with other healthy ingredients!
-This is my secret why I just can’t get enough of salads! ?
+This is the reason why I just can’t get enough salads!

 Protein Powders: Do They Work as Good as Natural Protein Sources?

-Without a doubt, nothing can take the place of natural food sources for your protein needs.
+Without a doubt, nothing can replace natural food sources for your protein needs.
 But I can’t blame you if the growing trend on protein powders is leaving you curious!
 Protein powders are enjoyed mainly by fitness enthusiasts, especially gym-goers, bodybuilders and athletes!

-Protein powder provides a nutrition boost that helps you stay full for a longer period.
-Having a protein-rich drink made of greens, fruits and protein powder helps curb your appetite later in the day!
+Protein powder provides a nutritional boost that helps you stay full longer.
+A protein-rich drink made of greens, berries and protein powder helps curb your appetite later in the day!

 - Go for the one with the fewest ingredients